A Survey of Reinforcement Learning from Human Feedback: Introduction

 \paragraph{Interactive Feedback vs.\ Demonstrations}

 The field of inverse \gls{RL} aims to infer reward functions from human demonstrations~\citep{arora2021survey}.
-While this can partially resolve reward engineering challenges, it faces inherent difficulties: (i) It is generally not possible to robustly identify rewards from demonstrations~\citep{cao2021identifiability,mindermann2018occam}, (ii) it is only applicable in scenarios where good demonstrations can be obtained, (iii) it struggles to outperform the demonstrator, and (iv) humans often do not demonstrate the behavior they would prefer a machine to adopt~\citep{basu2017you}.
-Interactive feedback, by contrast, can use active queries to differentiate between human preferences and irrelevant noise, is much easier to provide than demonstrations, does not require near-optimal performance from the human evaluators, and elicits preferences on the behavior that a human would prefer from the machine.
-Interactive feedback can also be used to complement demonstrations, in which case it can be used to shape and refine capabilities learned through initial training, like behavioral cloning, thereby preventing overfitting to demonstrated behavior~\citep{abramson2022improving}.
+While this can partially resolve reward engineering challenges, it faces inherent difficulties: (i) it is generally not possible to robustly identify rewards from demonstrations~\citep{cao2021identifiability,mindermann2018occam}, (ii) it is only applicable in scenarios where good demonstrations can be obtained, (iii) it struggles to outperform the demonstrator, and (iv) humans often do not demonstrate the behavior they would prefer a machine to adopt~\citep{basu2017you}.
+Interactive feedback, by contrast, can use active queries to differentiate between aspects relevant or irrelevant to the human preference, is much easier to provide than demonstrations, does not require near-optimal performance from human evaluators, and elicits preferences about the behavior that a human would prefer from the machine.
+Interactive feedback also complements demonstrations effectively, refining capabilities learned through initial training methods like behavioral cloning and preventing overfitting to demonstrated behavior~\citep{abramson2022improving}.

 \paragraph{Avoiding Reward Engineering}